Robert Campbell (journalist): Awards

 In 1996, Campbell won the Pulitzer Prize for Criticism.
-A Fellow of the American Institute of Architects, he has received the AIA's Medal for Criticism; the Commonwealth Award of the Boston Society of Architects; a Design Fellowship from the National Endowment for the Arts (1976); and grants from the Graham Foundation and the J. M. Kaplan Fund.
-Mr. Campbell was the 2004 recipient of the Award of Honor from the Boston Society of Architects.
+A Fellow of the American Institute of Architects (AIA), he received the AIA's Medal for Criticism; the Commonwealth Award of the Boston Society of Architects; a Design Fellowship from the National Endowment for the Arts (1976); and grants from the Graham Foundation and the J. M. Kaplan Fund.
+Campbell was the 2004 recipient of the Award of Honor from the Boston Society of Architects.
 In 2002 he won a national Columbia Dupont Award for "Beyond the Big Dig".
-He is a Fellow of the American Academy of Arts and Sciences.
-Campbell is also a senior fellow of the Design Futures Council.
+He was a Fellow of the American Academy of Arts and Sciences.
+Campbell was also a senior fellow of the Design Futures Council.
 Campbell was one of two architecture critics to be honored with the 2018 Vincent Scully Prize, awarded by the National Building Museum; his fellow honoree was Inga Saffron, who is architecture critic of The Philadelphia Inquirer.